-Obviously, not all of the information contained in the various blog postings of the Indochina blog come from personal knowledge or observation.
-When traveling we were carrying a small travel library, to which we kept on adding, and we did read up on the area prior to departure.
-Below some of the books, and some of my views on them.
+Obviously, not all of the information contained in the various blog postings of the Indochina blog and the South East Asia blog come from personal knowledge or observation.
+When travelling we carry a small travel library, to which we kepe on adding, and we do read up on the area prior to departure.
+Below some of the books – 1 to 10 from the first Indochina blog and 11 to 16 from the SE Asia trip – and some of my views on them.

 1 – Henry Mouhot’s “Travels in Siam, Cambodia and Laos, 1858-1861” describes the Frenchman’s extensive exploration in Indochina, including his “re-discovering”of Angkor Wat.
 A great read, very broad in subjects covered – although some of his descriptions, of nature, or of individual temples in Angkor Wat, are rather tedious.
 He aims to record observations for posterity, that’s why.
 Yet, he is realistic enough to recognize that more specialized scholars may overturn his conclusions with time, which indeed has happened on various occasions.
 Which does in no way diminish the entertainment value of this travelogue, of a semi-scientific adventurer who covered lots of ground, and, unfortunately, ultimately did not survive his adventures, dying from what was most likely malaria in Luang Prabang in Laos.

 2 – The adventures of another Frenchman, Francois Garnier, and his Mekong expedition of 1865-1867, is re-told by John Keay in “Mad about Mekong”, where he retraces (some of) the steps of the expedition.
 Keay is a gifted writer of popular history, combined with his own travel experiences – highly recommended.
 Unless, of course, you want the real thing, the original reports of the expedition, not only Francois Garnier’s two volumes, but also those of other members, have been published by White Lotus in Bangkok.